zkrising/Tachi/docs/docs/api/routes/imports.md

 ### Permissions

 - delete_score
-- Must be the owner of this import.
+- Must be the owner of this import (Or a server administrator).

 ### Parameters